DanielTrindade/DanielTrindade/README.md

 # Hey 👋 What's up?

-I'm Daniel, a Fullstack Developer from Manaus, Brazil, passionate about creating scalable and maintainable web applications.
+I'm Daniel, a Backend Developer from Manaus, Brazil, passionate about creating scalable and maintainable web applications.
 Currently working with payments.

 ## About me